IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 - Complex queries can be created with multiple logical AND and OR operators.
 For example,

   ``(authorName:YYY OR authorName:ZZZ) AND dsPublicationDate:NNNN``

+- Some further query examples:

+  For specific datasets using a persistentID:

+  ``(dsPersistentId:10.5000/ZZYYXX/ OR dsPersistentId:10.5000/XXYYZZ)``

+  For all datasets within a specific ID authority:

+  ``dsPersistentId:10.5000/XXYYZZ``

+ For all dataverses with subjects of Astronomy and Astrophysics or Earth and Environmental Sciences:

+  ``(dvSubject:"Astronomy and Astrophysics" OR dvSubject:"Earth and Environmental Sciences")``

+ For all datasets containing the keyword "censorship":

+  ``keywordValue:censorship``

 Important: New SOLR schema required!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~